 VA Guidelines On Condominium Loans

 VA loans are mortgages supported by the VA, a government agency that helps eligible veterans, service members, and surviving spouses buy homes.
-VA loans usually do not require a credit score or a down payment for primary residences.
+VA does not set a universal minimum credit score, and eligible borrowers may qualify with no down payment.
+However, many lenders add their own credit score requirements, and the condo project must meet VA requirements.

 VA loans are also available for condominium purchases and are accessible to active duty service members and certain surviving spouses.
 These loans often do not require a down payment.